eclipse-platform/eclipse.platform/team/bundles/org.eclipse.core.pki/README.md

 The comprehensive system required to provide public key encryption and digital signature services is known as a Public Key Infrastructure (PKI).
 The purpose of a PKI is to manage keys and certificates.
 By managing keys and certificates through a PKI, an organization establishes and maintains a trustworthy networking environment.

-This package allows a user to setup an SSLContext to use inside the Eclipse architecture.
-Using this core package there are two ways to initialize the PKI setup, (additionally,  A UI is forthcoming org.eclipse.pki.ui )
+This package is implemented in Java programming language and allows a user to setup an SSLContext to use inside the Eclipse architecture.
+Using this core package there are two ways to initialize the PKI setup, (additionally,  A UI is forthcoming org.eclipse.pki.ui ), The preferred option is specified in the 2nd paragraph below.
+That option takes a clear text password and allows the core pki package to encrypt it for any subsequent usage.

-1)  Add the following properties to the eclipse.ini or similiar start up.
+1)  Add the following properties to the eclipse.ini or similar start up.

 	-Djavax.net.ssl.keyStoreType=PKCS12 ( or specify PKCS11 )
 	-Djavax.net.ssl.keyStorePassword=Clear Text Password